Stoney Middleton: History

 The village is thought to be a Roman settlement, perhaps based on lead mining, but there is currently no archaeological evidence to prove this.
 A 19th-century bathhouse over a hot spring is known locally as The Roman Baths, but this was built in an unsuccessful attempt to establish a spa resort.
 (After Stoney Middleton Youth Club cleared undergrowth in the early 1980s, the building was consolidated and made secure by local craftsmen with the aid of a grant by Peak Park).

 A semi-circular earth platform called "Castle Hill" overlooks the village; academic opinion varies as to what this earthwork originally was.
 It may have been a ringwork castle, or simply the foundations of a summer house.
 The origins of the name of the village go back to the Saxo-Norman period when it was known as Middletone or Middletune, the name Stoney Middleton literally meaning 'stony middle farm'.

 Domesday Book

 Stoney Middleton is mentioned in 1086 in the Domesday Book.
-The manor is first recorded as being where the King had land:
+The manor is first recorded as being where the king, William the Conqueror, had land:

 In Stoney Middleton, Godgyth had four bovates of land to the geld.
 Land for four oxen.
 There 6 villans and one bordar have 2 ploughs and four acres of meadow and a little scrubland.
 TRE as now worth six shillings.

 The book then says under the title of "The lands of Ralph fitzHubert":

 In Stoney Middleton Leofnoth and his brother had one carucate of land.
 There is land for one plough.
 It is waste.
 This manor is one league long and 4 furlongs broad.